33vamshi33/LLD-PracticePad/README.md

 6. The backend AI Judge evaluates the submission and returns a score and feedback.
 7. If the score is above a certain threshold (e.g., 75%), the user solves the level and can proceed to the next one.
 8. The user's points and profile are updated.

-By following these instructions, you should be able to generate a functional and innovative platform that effectively gamifies the process of learning Low-Level Design.